nodroglegin/flask_udemy_comments/README.md

     return render_template('blog/article.html', post=post, form=form, comments=comments, slug=slug)
 ```

-Step 3.
+Step 4.
 New Article HTML to show existing comments, and form to submit new comments

 ```
-   <h4>Want to join the conversation?</h4>
+  <h4>Want to join the conversation?
+Login</h4>

         {% for comment in comments %}